-The inner layer called the subcutis (subcutaneous tissue)
+The inner layer is called the subcutis (subcutaneous tissue).

-The top of the epidermis is made of flat cells called squamous cells.
+The epidermis is the skin that you see.
+The top of it is made of flat cells called squamous cells.
+These cells constantly shed as new ones are made.
 Round basal cells are under the squamous cells.
+They divide and flatten as they move toward the surface to become squamous cells.
 The lower part of the epidermis also has pigment-making cells called melanocytes.
 These cells darken the skin when exposed to the sun.

 The subcutis and the lowest part of the dermis form a network of collagen and fat cells.
 This layer stores heat and helps protect the body's organs from injury.